 Since that first redevelopment, he has developed numerous additional downtown projects in Billings.
-Recently, he began to expand beyond Billings and has successfully completed feasibility studies on numerous historic buildings in other Montana communities.
+Recently, he began to expand beyond Billings and has successfully completed feasibility studies and redevelopment projects within numerous historic buildings in other Montana communities.
 Beyond architectural design and consultation, he also provides development services for clients, as well as sustainability consulting for individuals, agencies, larger scale projects and institutions.
-Randy also serves on numerous local and state boards, including the Downtown Property Owners Association and the Montana Heritage Preservation and Development Association, and often travels around the state and country to speak on topics of sustainability, historic preservation and urban redevelopment, including giving a TEDx talk.
+Randy has served and continues to serve on numerous local and state boards and commissions, currently including the Downtown Billings Improvement District Board (Chair) and the Downtown Billings Partnership board.
+He often travels around the state and country to speak on topics of sustainability, historic preservation and urban redevelopment, including giving a TEDx talk.

 Randy is a licensed architect and LEED Accredited Professional with a Building Design & Construction specialty.
 He was elevated to Fellow of the American Institute of Architects (FAIA) in 2014.
 He holds a Bachelor of Arts degree in Architecture from Stanford University and a Master of Architecture degree from Yale University.